haydenliu/ml-book-d0693/content/pages/index.md

           Support vector machine searches for a decision boundary in order to separate data from different classes.
-Also, you will implement the algorithm  =and apply it to solve various real-life problems including face recognition.
+You will implement the algorithm and apply it to face recognition.
       - content: |-
           ### Content is King